dam-grassman/Rainbow-Connect4/README.md

 -  A (simple) AI that would play the role of the second player.
 Similarly to a Atari game like Pong for instance, the agent evolves in an environnent where he has to face another player.
 To this end, we defined a few simple rules to make the the opponent a bit harder to beat.

 -  A Reward system.
-Several approaches can be debated but we choose the following ones:
+Several approaches can be debated but we choose the following one:
      - +1 if the agent wins
      - -1 f the agent loses
      - -1 if the agent chooses a forbidden action